kbrakesh26/Products-Data-Explorer-/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - World of Books for providing the data source
 - NestJS and Next.js communities for excellent documentation
 - Crawlee team for the robust scraping framework
 - Contributors and testers

-## 📞 Support

-For support, please open an issue on GitHub or contact the development team.

----

-Made with ❤️ by the Product Data Explorer Team